-To plot a coordinate, place a heavy dot on its location on the number line as indicated by the tick marks.
+To indicate the location of a particular number on the real number line, we plot its coordinate.
+To do this, place a heavy dot on the number's location on the number line as indicated by the tick marks.

 - Plot the coordinate of the number 5 on the number line below:

-- A local pet store owner wants help visualizing his the number of animals he has in his store.
-To help him, plot the coordinates of the number of each animal in stock.
+- A local pet store owner wants help visualizing the number of animals he has in his store.
+To help him, plot each coordinate and label it with the name of the animal.

 Puppies: 4